-- A11

 - Inspection

 - Unit

 - Integration

 - System

 - Acceptance

 - Scenario

-The Testing window displays at the corresponding tab, through which you can create a record to define a Test for the Specification Package or a selected element within it (the record is actually created and edited on the '<item> Details' dialog).
+The Test Cases window displays at the corresponding tab, through which you can create a record to define a Test for the Specification Package or a selected element within it (the record is actually created and edited on the '<item> Details' dialog).

 When you create one of these records, an icon displays on the element row in the 'Test' and 'All Indicators' columns of the Specification Manager.
-You can double-click on the icon to redisplay the Testing window and review the record, and to add more records if necessary.
+You can double-click on the icon to redisplay the Test Cases window and review the record, and to add more records if necessary.

+View

+Package as

-View Package as Gantt or List Click on the 'Design > Model > Gantt' or 'List' ribbon options to display the Package contents in Gantt or List format, on a separate tab.
+Gantt or List

+Click on the 'Design > Package > Gantt View' or 'List View' ribbon option to display the Package contents in Gantt or List format, on a separate tab.
 The Gantt view lists all the elements in the Package, showing their assigned resources and the progress of work on their separate tasks, both in text on the left hand side and as a graphical timeline on a calendar on the right.
 In List format, the elements are simply listed in a more condensed form of the Specification Manager, with no Notes text, Maintenance items or Tests.
 You can review the element properties or resource details by double-clicking on the item.